top of page

 • The "Spinal" Secret: The marrow inside the fish's spine must be meticulously removed with a thin wire.
 If any blood remains, the Lakerda will develop an unpleasant odor and a bitter taste.

-• The Curing Process: The "steaks" (takoz) are met with coarse sea salt.
-Here, the fish does not cook; it ferments through the effect of the salt, softening its texture and intensifying its flavor.
+• The Curing Process: The "steaks" (takoz) are met with thick sea salt.
+Here, the fish does not "cook"; it ferments through the salt, softening its texture and intensifying its flavor.

 • The Waiting Period: Lakerda cannot be rushed.
 It must mature patiently in a cool place to achieve its characteristic pink hue and velvety texture.